brotchie/altcoinstatic/README.md

 of Kanye West's tracks ranked by the amount of DOGE donated to each track's pubkey address.

-Visible at http://coinyesbest.com/ (with COYE rather than DOGE)

 Use `./coinyesbest.py createaccounts` to initialize accounts then `./coinyesbest.py generateindex` to generate the static ranking page `output/index.html`.